 - Retargeting ads will grow in their usage.
 As consumers continually move between different platforms and devices, retargeting is becoming more and more important.
 In this case, a brand might use data-driven advertising to target someone who has moved on to other pages, reminding them of what they were looking at on their site.
 These can be especially useful when a customer abandons their cart, as the ad can help remind them of what they left behind and push them towards a checkout.

 - Personalized marketing based on data will become more commonplace.
 With a data-first approach, marketers can build email marketing plans that deliver high levels of personalization to individual customers.
 Creating and delivering content based on a customer’s specific preferences is the best way for brands to build long-lasting relationships with their target audiences.
 This means using data insights to deliver the best message, to the best person, at the best time.

 Real-Life Examples of Data-Driven Innovation

-So let’s take a look at some examples of data innovations where companies built their campaigns around their insights to generate positive results:
+So, let’s take a look at some examples of data innovations where companies built their campaigns around their data growth statistics in 2022 to generate positive results: